You are currently on Hearing Direct UK

-If you decide that NHS Hearing Aids are not for you then buying Hearing aids privately can be an expensive investment.
+If you decide that NHS Hearing Aids are not for you then buying Hearing aids privately can sometimes be an expensive investment.
 Some models can be as much as a secondhand family car.
-This is why Hearing Direct set out to provide affordable hearing aids direct to the customer.
+Not at Hearing Direct.
+Our founding principal was to provide affordable hearing aids direct to the customer.
 There are various other ways to make it more affordable:

 Some high street hearing aid retailers have special monthly installment packages.
 You will usually have to pay part of the sum at the time of purchase and the rest will be split over a specific number of months.
 Such packages may seem convenient and affordable but you need to be aware of the interest rate as very few offer interest free options.

 Some people think that their health insurance policy includes costs for a hearing aid.
 However, very few insurance companies offer cover for hearing aids and you should check whether your expenses would be covered completely or at all.

 Nevertheless, there are some more recent alternatives, namely in the form of home delivery.
 Fortunately, many online retailers offer a great variety of hearing aid models at reasonable prices.
 You can choose and buy your hearing aid online and have it delivered to your door, often with free delivery.
 Prices of hearing aids offered online are considerably lower than those in most high street shops.
 At Hearing Direct you can find some of the cheapest, high-quality digital hearing aids on the market.
 A very affordable alternative to the high street.